CumulusNetworks/docs/content/cumulus-linux-514/Whats-New/_index.md

 - {{<link url="NVUE-CLI/#configure-nvue-to-ignore-linux-files" text="Configure NVUE to ignore certain underlying Linux files">}} when applying configuration changes.
 - Use Linux and FRR (vtysh) commands instead of NVUE for **all** switch configuration.

+### DHCP Relay Configuration

+Cumulus Linux 5.14 introduces server groups.
+In Cumulus Linux 5.13 and earlier, DHCP relay does not use server groups, but instead, forwards all DHCP client requests to every DHCP server within the same VRF.
+Cumulus Linux 5.14 no longer provides the `nv show service dhcp-relay default server` commands.

+If you have configured DHCP relay in Cumulus Linux 5.13 or earlier, the upgrade process migrates the configuration to a new default configuration file called `isc-dhcp-relay-<server-group-id>-<vrf-id>` in the `/etc/default` directory and selects the uplink and downlink interfaces automatically.
+After upgrade, make sure to review the new configuration and adjust as needed.

 ### Cumulus VX

 NVIDIA no longer releases Cumulus VX as a standalone image.
 To simulate a Cumulus Linux switch, use {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/nvidia-air/" text="NVIDIA AIR">}}.